emrichmp/myBPI/README.md

 ## DEMO
 ** disclaimer **
 - Loom records with a poor framerate, app does not perform slow.
 It is just looms framerate that does that.
 - Additionally, this was a take home I had to complete for a companies interview process.
-I really liked how it came out so I wanted to use it as a FrontEnd Project on my portfolio
+I really liked how it came out so I wanted to use it as a FrontEnd Project on my portfolio.

 I created a quick demo that runs through this project and gives a brief explanation.
 Click [here](https://www.loom.com/share/c486119e977f4d60830dabe66748ce14) for demo video.